Billy McKinney Player Props: Yankees vs. Astros

-The New York Yankees, including Billy McKinney (.160 batting average in his past 10 games), battle starter Justin Verlander and the Houston Astros at Yankee Stadium, Saturday at 1:05 PM ET.
+The New York Yankees, including Billy McKinney (.364 on-base percentage in past 10 games, 69 points above season-long percentage), take on starting pitcher Jose Urquidy and the Houston Astros at Yankee Stadium, Sunday at 1:35 PM ET.

 He had a hitless showing in his last game (0-for-4) against the Astros.